Wading boot buying guide | updated 2021

 I applaud Simm for making their boots available in a large range of sizes.
 Starting at size 5 all the way to the massive 16.
 As someone who wears a size 15, I wish other manufacturers will take note.

 Simm Flyweight wading boots $199.95

 Do you want to combine hiking and fishing? the Simm Flyweight wading boots are light on weight but not on performance.
 Simm Flyweight might be the best lightweight wading boots currently available.
 In this short review, we will take a deeper look to see if they deserve their reputation.

 Wading boots are traditionally heavy, a design decision to prioritize stability and durability.
 However, there is a price to pay.
-Such heavy boots are tiring to walk in, lightweight wading boots such as the Flyweight are increasingly popular.
+Such heavy boots can be tiring to walk in, lightweight wading boots such as the Flyweight are becoming increasingly popular.

 Why not wear hiking boots instead?